 - The successful applicant will be expected to submit a report detailing their experiences when they return.

-To see a copy of the report made by Ruben King, the successful applicant in 2018, please see here.
+To see a copy of the report made by Liz Clutterbuck, a successful applicant who travelled in April 2022, please see here.

 How to apply and deadline for applications

-Applications for the 2022 grants are now open.
-The deadline for submission of applications is 31st October 2021.
+Applications for travel in 2023 are now open.
+The deadline for submission of applications is 31st October 2022.
 Shortlisted candidates will be interviewed during November.
-Please fill in this application form and return it to email@example.com
+To apply, please fill in this application form online.

 The AMCTG award is being administered by The Queen’s Foundation on behalf of the English-Speaking Union (ESU).
 The ESU continues to manage the funds entrusted to it for this purpose by the American Memorial Chapel Trust Fund, as they have done since 1961.